Zurich-Blockchain-RnD/solidity-environment-setup/README.md

 If you want to run your own node you can spin up a Geth node or use Parity's alternative which is easier to use.

-Be sure to also check out the cookie store where you can find some of the most delicious tools in the blockchain space truffle -  a development environment ganache - a one click spin up a fake blockchain for rapid testing drizzle - a tool to connect your front end to your contract
+Be sure to also check out the cookie store at https://truffleframework.com/ where you can find some of the most delicious tools in the blockchain space, including:

+truffle -  a development environment ganache - a one click spin up a fake blockchain for rapid testing drizzle - a tool to connect your front end to your contract